Thelastlineofcode/Astrology-Synthesis/docs/AUTHENTICATION_PRODUCT_DESIGN.md

 ## Executive Summary

-This document outlines the complete design for the user authentication and profile management system for Roots Revealed.
+This document outlines the complete design for the user authentication and profile management system for Mula: The Root.
 This critical feature enables users to create accounts, securely access the platform, save their birth charts, and maintain personalized astrological data.
 The system follows modern security best practices while providing a seamless user experience aligned with the BMAD (Behavioral, Modern, Archetypal, and Digital) methodology.

 ---